 To create an event log into your admin area, click the "Events" tab at the top of the page, and select the "Manage" option.
 Then, click the "Add Event" button to get started.
 [Alternatively, just click here!]

-- Name: The name of your event
+- Name: Provide a unique name for your event

 Look and Feel

 - Allow Social Share Buttons: Don't want customers to be able to share your event page?
 Uncheck this box to remove the options for sharing on Facebook, Twitter, and other social media sites.

 - Replace Event Poster with Venue Image on Ticket: If you have a venue image uploaded, select this option to use it on customer tickets.
 A useful setting if you'd like to feature an organization/team logo on what customers receive.